vera-institute/PD_Data_Directory/README.md

 ### Use of Force

-The variables related to Use of Force are
+The variables related to Use of Force are:
-*`uof_url`: link to report or raw data reporting instances in which force is used by police officers *`shootings`: indicates those datasets which only report officer-involved shootings
+* `uof_url`: link to report or raw data reporting instances in which force is used by police officers
+* `shootings`: indicates those datasets which only report officer-involved shootings
-*`uof_coverage`: span of time covered by dataset *`foia_requested` indicates whether a FOIA request was made for the data on behalf of the [Use of Force Project](http://useofforceproject.org/).
+* `uof_coverage`: span of time covered by dataset
+* `foia_requested` indicates whether a FOIA request was made for the data on behalf of the [Use of Force Project](http://useofforceproject.org/).
-*`uof_notes`: other relevant information about the dataset or availability of information through the police department.
+* `uof_notes`: other relevant information about the dataset or availability of information through the police department.
 For example, other distinctions in qualifications for inclusion in the dataset.

 ### Arrests

-The variables related to Arrests are
+The variables related to Arrests are:
-*`arr_url`: link to reports or raw data reporting arrests made by city police officers *`arr_coverage`: span of time covered by dataset *`arr_demographic`: indicates whether the dataset includes demographic data for each arrest *`arr_download`: indicates whether the data itself is able to be exported from the online interface *`arr_notes`: other relevant information about the dataset or availability of information through the police department
+* `arr_url`: link to reports or raw data reporting arrests made by city police officers
+* `arr_coverage`: span of time covered by dataset
+* `arr_demographic`: indicates whether the dataset includes demographic data for each arrest
+* `arr_download`: indicates whether the data itself is able to be exported from the online interface
+* `arr_notes`: other relevant information about the dataset or availability of information through the police department

 ### Crime

-The variables related to Crime are
+The variables related to Crime are:
-*`crime_url`: link to reports or raw data reporting crime incidents *`crime_coverage`: span of time covered by dataset *`crime_download`: indicates whether the data itself is able to be exported from the online interface *`crime_notes`: other relevant information about the dataset or availability of information through the police department *`map_url`: link to geographic visualization reporting crime incidents *`map_coverage`: span of time covered by dataset *`map_download`: indicates whether the data itself is able to be exported from the online interface *`map_notes`: other relevant information about the dataset or availability of information through the police department
+* `crime_url`: link to reports or raw data reporting crime incidents
+* `crime_coverage`: span of time covered by dataset
+* `crime_download`: indicates whether the data itself is able to be exported from the online interface
+* `crime_notes`: other relevant information about the dataset or availability of information through the police department
+* `map_url`: link to geographic visualization reporting crime incidents
+* `map_coverage`: span of time covered by dataset
+* `map_download`: indicates whether the data itself is able to be exported from the online interface
+* `map_notes`: other relevant information about the dataset or availability of information through the police department

 ### Calls for Service

 Note: Since not all calls for service are indicative of crime and not all crimes are reported via 911, these data sources are distinct from crime (incident) data sources.

-The variables related to Calls for Service are *`cfs_url`: link to reports or raw data reporting calls for service *`cfs_coverage`: span of time covered by dataset *`cfs_download`: indicates whether the data itself is able to be exported from the online interface *`officer_initiated`: indicates whether the dataset captures interactions initiated by officers (such as traffic stops, street investigations, observing crimes in progress, etc)
+The variables related to Calls for Service are:
+* `cfs_url`: link to reports or raw data reporting calls for service
+* `cfs_coverage`: span of time covered by dataset
+* `cfs_download`: indicates whether the data itself is able to be exported from the online interface
+* `officer_initiated`: indicates whether the dataset captures interactions initiated by officers (such as traffic stops, street investigations, observing crimes in progress, etc)
-*`dispatched`: indicates whether the dataset includes only cases in which an officer was dispatched *`cfs_outcome`: indicates whether the dataset includes the outcome of each call for service *`cfs_location`: indicates whether the dataset includes location data for each call for service *`cfs_notes`: other relevant information about the dataset or availability of information through the police department
+* `dispatched`: indicates whether the dataset includes only cases in which an officer was dispatched
+* `cfs_outcome`: indicates whether the dataset includes the outcome of each call for service
+* `cfs_location`: indicates whether the dataset includes location data for each call for service
+* `cfs_notes`: other relevant information about the dataset or availability of information through the police department

 ## A Collaborative Resource